fmdkdd/s3c/README.md

 This editor is mainly intended for writing and evaluating small snippets of JavaScript code.
 Do not rely solely on local storage for safekeeping, as the size limit varies from browser to browser.

-Code evaluation uses `eval` and is only slightly sandboxed as it runs in a web worker (so you cannot interfere with the editor); you can still interfere with the evaluation by, say, redefining `JSON.stringify`.
+Code evaluation uses `eval`, but is sandboxed in a web worker (so you cannot interfere with the editor by redefining, say, `Object.prototype`).
+The evaluation timeouts after 1 second, outputting a ⌛.

+Be aware that in a web worker, the identifier `self` is bound to the global object, but `window` and `document` are undefined.

 ## Acknowledgments